Skip to main content

 To build a truly compelling case, the documentation must integrate subjective symptoms with objective data.
 This creates a powerful, two-pronged approach that is difficult to dismiss.
 Beyond HRV, several other data points can be systematically collected.

-Basal (BBT), taken orally with a sensitive thermometer immediately upon waking, provides a window into metabolic function, which is largely governed by the thyroid.
+Basal body temperature (BBT), taken orally with a sensitive thermometer immediately upon waking, provides a window into metabolic function, which is largely governed by the thyroid.
 A consistently low or declining BBT can be an early indicator of suppressed thyroid function, often a direct consequence of chronic stress and excessive caloric restriction sometimes encouraged by wellness programs.
 Documenting this daily provides a clear, quantitative trend line.

 Objective metrics like Heart Rate Variability and basal body temperature transform personal feelings of being unwell into verifiable physiological data.